OctopusDeploy/blog/blog/2018-02/cloudformation-and-java.md

 Note that the `AWS Account` variable is set to the `AWS Account` that was created earlier.
 This variable is used by the Octopus steps, and not by the CloudFormation template directly.

+You can get more information on creating Octopus API keys from the [documentation](https://octopus.com/docs/api-and-integration/api/how-to-create-an-api-key).

 ![Project Variables](project-variables.png "width=500")

 ## Starting the Deployment with no Targets

-Because we are creating the infrastructure that we will be deploying to as part of the Octopus project, we need to configure some settings to allow Octopus to start the deployment without any valid targets.
+Because we are creating the infrastructure that we will be deploying to as part of the Octopus project, we need to configure some settings to allow Octopus to start the deployment without any pre-existing valid targets.
 This is done in the project settings under `Deployment Targets`.
 Setting the value to `Allow deployments to be created when there are no deployment targets` means the project can start deploying even when there are no targets available yet.

 ![Allow deployments with no targets](allow-deployments-no-targets.png "width=500")